cobwebos/docs/articles/logic-apps/logic-apps-limits-and-config.md

 ### <a name="change-run-duration-and-storage-retention"></a>更改运行持续时间和存储保留期

-To change the default limit for run duration and storage retention, follow these steps. 如果需要超出最大限制，请[与逻辑应用团队联系](mailto://logicappsemail@microsoft.com)，提出你的需求以获取帮助。
+To change the default limit for run duration and storage retention, follow these steps.
+To increase the maximum limit, [contact the Logic Apps team](mailto://logicappsemail@microsoft.com) for help with your requirements.

-1. 在 Azure 门户的逻辑应用菜单中，选择“工作流设置”。

-2. 在“运行时选项”下，从“运行历史记录保留天数”列表中选择“自定义”。

-3. 输入或拖动滑块以获得所需的天数。
+1. In the Azure portal, on your logic app's menu, select **Workflow settings**.

+1. Under **Runtime options**, from the **Run history retention in days** list, select **Custom**.

+1. Enter or drag the slider for the number of days that you want.

+   > [!NOTE]
+   > For logic apps in multi-tenant Azure, the 90-day default limit is the same as the maximum limit.
+You can only decrease this value.
+   > For logic apps in an integration service environment, you can decreause or increase the 90-day default limit.

 <a name="looping-debatching-limits"></a>